 Russian Studies at Wooster is an interdisciplinary program.
-Students embark on an in-depth exploration of Russian literature, history, culture, and politics, and develop proficiency in the Russian language in connection with their other academic and professional interests.
+Students embark on an in-depth exploration of Russian literature, history, culture, and politics, and develop proficiency in the Russian language.

 Students typically spend the fall semester of their junior year studying in Russia.
 Options for off-campus study range from Moscow, Irkutsk, and Yaroslavl (with the Middlebury Study Abroad program) to St. Petersburg (with CIEE).
-The semester abroad is a wonderful opportunity to study at a prestigious Russian university, while living with a Russian family and exploring the rich cultural offerings of Russia's great cities.
+A semester abroad is a wonderful opportunity to study at a prestigious Russian university, live with a Russian host family, and explore the rich cultures and histories of Russia's great cities.